If you hate them too — there’s a cure for your headache. Passwords Don’t Need To Be Hard!

 The tech world has been preaching more complex passwords that are frequently changed for years.
 It’s good advice.
 But there comes a tipping point for all of us with all the passwords we must keep.
 All the different and complex passwords.
 It’s not uncommon to have a hundred or more.

 Keeping a spreadsheet or document with all your passwords has some problems.
 A yellow pad works OK — but as the list grows or you work away from home — it’s not very practical.
 Everyone should be using a password manager.
 It allows you to keep track of the many and complex passwords we have to deal with.
 For a good, locally stored solution, I recommend KeePass.
 It’s a free download at Keepass.info.
 A second alternative which is stored in the cloud is LastPass.com — they have multiple plans available.
-I recommend either the Premium or Enterprise plan.
+I recommend one of the paid plans depending on your needs.

 Now that you have a way to keep track of all those passwords — how can you easily make them more complicated?
 The problem is compounded by the different requirements for each site you use.
 The standard best practice says: